Beee4life/action-logger/README.md

     if ( class_exists( 'ActionLogger' ) ) {
         ActionLogger::log_user_action( $action, $generator, $message );
     }

+= Can I export my logs to CSV ? =

+Yes, check the Misc page.

 = Which plugins do you plan to include in the plugin ? =